Man Charged in Abduction, Assault, Shooting of 12-Year-Old Fla. Boy

 Officers arrested a Miami-Dade man early Tuesday morning after he allegedly abducted, sexually assaulted and shot a 12-year-old boy this past weekend.

 Police took 43-year-old Aliex Santiesteban into custody and charged him with several counts, including sexual battery with a deadly weapon, kidnapping and attempted murder.
-He was booked into the Miami-Dade jail early Tuesday morning.
+He was booked into the Miami-Dade jail early Tuesday morning and was being held without bond, records showed.

+Ramirez, the father of a 12-year-old himself, appeared emotional at times during the Tuesday news conference.

+"This child suffered physical and emotional trauma that will take years to overcome," he said.
+"No family or child should ever suffer the horrors they went through."

-Exclusive video shows officers taking a man later identified as Santiesteban into custody and a large Miami-Dade police presence Monday night in Overtown.
+Exclusive video obtained by NBC 6 showed officers taking a man later identified as Santiesteban into custody and a large Miami-Dade police presence Monday night in Overtown.

 Investigators say the incident happened around 2:30 a.m.
-Saturday as the boy was walking in the area of Northwest 43rd Terrace and 30th Avenue when he was approached by a man in a black, 4-door sedan, Miami-Dade Police officials said.
+Saturday as the boy was walking in the area of Northwest 43rd Terrace and 30th Avenue while returning home after going to meet with friends when he was approached by a man in a black, 4-door sedan, Miami-Dade Police officials said.

 The man forced the boy inside the vehicle and drove him to an empty lot in the area of Northwest 45th Street and 31st Avenue, where he was sexually assaulted in the back seat of the car.